The Fastest-Growing Jobs for 2016–2026

 Coming in ninth on the list are software developers, earning a median annual income of $100,080 in 2016.
 Demand is projected to grow by 31 percent.

-Other careers expected to see significant growth include bicycle repairers at 12th on the list, information security analysts at 16th, operations research analysts at 18th, and forest fire inspectors and prevention specialists at 19th.
+Other careers expected to see significant growth include bicycle mechanics at 12th on the list, information security analysts at 16th, operations research analysts at 18th, and forest fire inspectors and prevention specialists at 19th.

 Choosing a Career